jacksluong/dotfiles/README.md

 ### Git and SSH

 `~/.config/git/config` is templated per machine.
-Personal machines commit with the personal email.
-Work machines use the work email, plus routing for repos under the personal GitHub account so they keep canonical remote URLs but authenticate and commit as personal.
+Personal machines commit with the personal email, and work machines use the work email except for repos under the personal GitHub account.

 SSH keys are generated on first apply (one key on personal machines, a work key plus a personal key on work machines) and added to GitHub via `gh`.